You touch a willing creature and choose a skill. Until the spell ends, the creature adds 1d4 to any ability check using the chosen skill.

 dungeons and dragons minis fighting

-How Do I Use Guidance in 5e?
+How to Use Guidance in 5e

 1. Use it when you’ve got time.
 Pretty much any time you or an ally have a slow-paced, unpressed ability check, there’s no reason not to cast Guidance.
 This means you’ll be using Guidance a lot for exploration-type activities, but not so much for social- or combat-focused tasks.